Christian philosophy

-Christian philosophy includes philosophies carried out by Christians or in relation to the religion of Christianity.
-Christian philosophy emerged with the aim of reconciling science and faith, starting from natural rational explanations with the help of Christian revelation.
-Several thinkers such as Origen and Augustine of Hippo believed that there was a harmonious relationship between science and faith, others such as Tertullian claimed that there was contradiction; others tried to differentiate them.
+Christian philosophy encompasses the philosophical ideas and systems developed by Christians or in direct relation to the religion of Christianity.
+Christian philosophy emerged with the aim of reconciling science, reason, and faith, starting from natural rational explanations with the help of Christian revelation.
+Several early thinkers such as Origen and Augustine of Hippo believed that there was a harmonious relationship between science and faith, others such as Tertullian claimed that there was contradiction, while others tried to differentiate them.

+From a Catholic perspective, the relationship between faith and reason has been formally articulated in magisterial documents such as Pope John Paul II's 1998 encyclical Fides et ratio (Faith and Reason), which famously describes faith and reason as "two wings on which the human spirit rises to the contemplation of truth."
+The Catholic Church does not endorse a single official "Catholic philosophy," but it maintains that human reason can attain truths about God and morality.
+The Church often points to the work of Thomas Aquinas as an exemplar of the synthesis of philosophical inquiry and theological truth, an approach heavily emphasized in Pope Leo XIII's 1879 encyclical Aeterni Patris.

-There are scholars who question the existence of a Christian philosophy itself.
-These claim that there is no originality in Christian thought, and its concepts and ideas are inherited from Greek philosophy.
-Thus, Christian philosophy would protect philosophical thought, which would already be definitively elaborated by Greek philosophy.
-However, Catholic scholars Philotheus Boehner and Étienne Gilson claim that Christian philosophy is not a simple repetition of ancient philosophy, although they owe to Greek science the knowledge developed by Plato, Aristotle and the Neoplatonists.
-They even claim that in Christian philosophy, Greek culture survives in organic form.
+Some scholars question the existence of a distinct Christian philosophy, claiming that there is no originality in Christian thought, and that its concepts and ideas are inherited from Greek philosophy.
+Under this view, Christian philosophy simply protects or adopts philosophical thought that was already definitively elaborated by the Greeks.
+However, Catholic scholars such as Philotheus Boehner and Étienne Gilson argue that Christian philosophy is not a simple repetition of ancient philosophy.
+Although they acknowledge that Christian thinkers owe much to the knowledge developed by Plato, Aristotle, and the Neoplatonists, they claim that in Christian philosophy, Greek culture survives in a newly organic and transformed form.